1. Professional & Industry Leadership:

 4. Citizen Architect:

 Attendees will be able to apply concepts promoting the important role of architects in producing safe, healthy and socially responsible communities through effective collaboration techniques recognizing the civic engagement, and leadership role architects can fulfill through elected and appointed government service, philanthropy and pro bono assistance.

 Participants will recognize how architects can have a role in local and regional issues addressing design, environmental and social equity through using a process to identify the problem, lead the call to action, and design the solutions that result in economic and social advantage for the entire community.

 Our National Plenary Broadcast is offered in four time zones (ET, CT, MT, and PT).
 The goal being to bring the content to you.
-This not only reduces the cost of travel and registration for participants, but also elevates the valuable regional discussions on leadership at our many AIA Components.
+This not only reduces the cost of travel and registration for participants, but also elevates the valuable regional discussions within AIA Components.

 Our five Regional Venues located in Bentonville, Arkansas; Detroit, Michigan; New Orleans, Louisiana; Pasadena, California; and Washington, DC offer participants a full-day program of 6.25 LU|HSW.
 If you are unable to travel, we also offer Virtual Attendee participation of 3.75 LU|HSW, including single viewer and group viewing options.

 overview NOVEMBER 16, 2017